Prestaa/DirBrut/README.md

 # DirBrut

-DirBrut is a python3 command-line tool for directory and file bruteforcing.
+DirBrut is a python3 command-line tool for web directory/file bruteforcing.

 ## Installation :